 If you feel more than simply overwhelmed by your emotions, experience intense anger or overreactions, or you visualize hurting yourself or your child, talk to a mental health professional.

-Many new parents have a hard time bonding with their infant, especially after a challenging birth experience or if there’s trouble breastfeeding.
+Many new parents have a hard time bonding with their infant, especially after a challenging birth experience or if there’s trouble breastfeeding or with breastfeeding pain.
 Let yourself experience the full spectrum of your emotions.
 Bottling up the ones that make you uncomfortable will only make them stronger.

 Make Sure To Get Your Exercise